 Watch Out for Giveaways

 Giveaways and “free drops” are frequent in the NFT industry; however, they can frequently pose security issues.
 Every NFT is governed by a contract that defines its permissible usage, which means that hackers have the ability to add authorizations such as accessing your wallet, selling your assets, and more.
-It’s crucial to never accept an NFT from an unknown or untrustworthy person.
+It’s crucial never to accept an NFT from an unknown or untrustworthy person.

 Do Not Share the Private Key or Seed Phrase to Your Crypto Wallet